 There are two steps to obtaining your Arizona certification once you have completed a teacher preparation program at the UA; 1) obtaining an Institutional Recommendation (IR) from the U of A and 2) submitting it and the other required materials to the state for your certificate.

 The College of Education recommends individuals who have completed the Teacher Preparation Program for certification to the state.
 The Institutional Recommendation form facilitates the certification process.
-The IR form and instructions are available in the COE Office of Student Services, EDUC 2nd floor.
+The IR request form and instructions are available online or in the COE Office of Student Services, EDUC 2nd floor Room 247.
 Students typically receive this form during the Professional Development day prior to the student teaching semester.

 The Institutional Recommendation Form is submitted to the Certification Officer in the Office of Student Services.
 The Officer verifies that you have successfully completed a teacher preparation program and that your degree has posted.
 The Certification Officer enters your information into the official IR form.
 Once completed, this form is provided to you to take to the Arizona Department of Education; you must complete the Criminal History portion.

 Once you obtain your IR form, you must follow the instructions on the form to submit the IR, exam information, your fingerprint card, and the appropriate fees to the state for certification.
 You can also hand carry the materials to one of the state ADE offices listed on the IR form.